alessandrogenco/Kiruna-project/Retrospective/Retrospective-Team4-Sprint3.md

 - What caused your errors in estimation (if any)?

-We made small errors due to overestimating or underestimating some tasks
+We made some small errors due to underestimating tasks, which led to some technical problems.
+In other cases, we overestimated some tasks, thinking they were slightly more complex than they actually were.

 - What lessons did you learn (both positive and negative) in this sprint?